What this site is for

 Examples of spinal injury professionals saying independence for C6s is impossible include apparalyzed and medicine, and worst of all the consortium for spinal cord medicine.
 Fortunately they don’t all have that view.
 Experts that have a different view include spinalhub and spinal injury net.

-It seems to me that this ‘don’t even try’ approach is very unfortunate for the C6s these organisations are advising, and much less importantly, unnecessarily expensive for governments and insurers.
+It seems to me that this ‘don’t even try’ approach is very unfortunate for the C6s being advised by these organisations, and much less importantly, unnecessarily expensive for governments and insurers.

 Once C6s view the site I am hopeful they will get an understanding of what can be done and how.
 They will then be in a position to make an informed decision about the level of independence that suits them, and work towards that.